Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 Trump, his doctors and White House aides sought to portray him as improving and largely unencumbered by the virus that has killed more than 209,000 Americans.
 White House aides emphasized that Trump was continuing to work while at Walter Reed, casting him as a triumphant warrior.

-In the Twitter video, Trump said that he has spent part of his time at Walter Reed visiting wounded warriors and first responders without providing details about how those patients were protected against the president infecting them with covid-19.
-He also indicated that he understood the coronavirus better than medical experts after having contracted it.
+In the Twitter video, Trump said he has spent part of his time at Walter Reed visiting wounded warriors and first responders but did not provide details about how those patients were protected against him infecting them with the coronavirus.
+He also implied he understood the virus better than medical experts after having contracted it.

 “I learned it by really going to school — this is the real school.
 This isn’t the let’s-read-the-book school,” he said.
 “And I get it, and I understand it.”